Arlanda South Station

 Arlanda South Station (Arlanda södra station) is a railway station on the Arlanda Line serving Stockholm-Arlanda Airport in Sweden.
 The station is one of two stations at the airport to be served by the Arlanda Express, the other being Arlanda North Station.
-The station is located in a dedicated tunnel below the airport and is served by four or five trains per hour.
+The station is located in a dedicated tunnel below the airport and is served by four or six trains per hour.
 The station serves Terminals 2, 3 and 4 of the airport.
 The station is 38.5 km from Stockholm Central Station.

 Service

 The station is served exclusively by the Arlanda Express, a dedicated airport rail link which connects the airport to Stockholm Central Station.
 Other operators, including SJ and the SL commuter trains use Arlanda Central station.
-Arlanda Express normally operates four times every hour, but during rush hour this is increased to five times per hour.
+Arlanda Express normally operates four times every hour, but during rush hour this is increased to six times per hour.
 Travel time to Stockholm is 18 minutes.

-The Arlanda Express is operated by A-Train, a subsidiary of Macquarie Group.
+The Arlanda Express is operated by A-Train, which is owned by EQT.
 The Arlanda Express operate using X3 high-speed trains.